Abbracciare II Momento Embrace the Moment Italy

 Florence and Rome, Italy

-Students are required to take two classes and will receive six credits hours upon completion of the program.
-Tuition is not included in the program fee.
+Students are required to take two classes and will receive six credits hours upon successful completion of the program.

 2.0 GPA and 12 cumulative academic credits.
 Alamo Colleges expects study abroad participants to perform academically at standards commensurate with on-campus performance.
 This includes attending class, taking exams, reading required materials, completing homework, etc. If students' GPA drops below a 2.0 before they study abroad, they will not be allowed to participate in the program.

 Professor Mark Hogensen is a professor of art at Palo Alto College.
 Professor Hogensen has led student groups to Spain on three occasions and has traveled extensively in Europe.
+Mr. Hogensen led the Italy program in the summer of 2015 and 2016.
+He will be the primary lead faculty for Art Appreciation (ARTS 1301).
 He has participated in Fulbright seminars in Egypt, Bulgaria and Turkey.
 His artwork is widely exhibited and collected.
 He is a graduate of Oregon State University, BA, BFA, and University of Texas at San Antonio, MFA , Painting and Drawing.
 Contact: email@example.com